Need help registering? See Registration Guide.

 - the waitlisted class would exceed the maximum allowed credits.

-- you have holds on your account.
+- there are holds on the student's account.

 Am I charged tuition for a waitlisted course?